McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/labInfo.md

 ---
 ## Create & edit lab inforamtion

-On the *Settings* page the Admin and Lab Manager will have the option to create the lab and edit the lab information.
+On the *Settings* page the Admin  will have the option to create the lab.
+The Admin and Lab manager both have the option to edit the lab information.
 There is the option to edit the lab's name, location, zoom link, email opening and closing, thank you snippet, and transportation instructions.

 ## Setup Google account